joshbruce/fourth-earth-raw/public/additions/content.md

 ### West Marches

-“West Marches” is a term used to describe a style that tends to be more player-driven and -focused, which may help resolve pragmatic problems in groups of players.
+“West Marches” is a term used to describe a style that tends to be more player-driven and -focused, which may help resolve pragmatic problems in player groups.

-The West Marches style of play emphasizes exploration and setting as opposed to plots the characters find themselves thrust into.
-The characters are born into a setting and explore that setting; many multiplayer online video games are of this style.
+The West Marches style of play emphasizes exploration and setting as opposed to characters being thrust into plots.
+Characters are born into a setting and explore that setting; many multiplayer online video games use this style.

 Basic guidelines:

 1. Individual players can choose to have their own adventure or be part of a group.
 2. If there is a narrator, players will coordinate with the narrator regarding the content and timing of their session; if player content overlaps, a group session may be in order.
-3. The player pool may be as large as there are players wanting to interact with the setting; however, when working in groups, keep the size to roughly 6 players.
+3. The player pool may be as large as there are players wanting to interact with the setting; however, when working in groups, their size should be roughly 3 players plus or minus 2.
 4. Share what has occurred in each session when the character (not the player) is in a position to share with other characters; technology within the setting can be used to help here.
-5. The setting is common amongst all players in the pool; regional knowledge may be limited to only what characters have direct knowledge of or have learned of through other means.
+5. The setting is common amongst all players in the pool; regional knowledge may be limited to only what characters have direct knowledge of or have learned through other means.
 6. The desire of the player or group should be accomplished in one session.

-Guidelines (extended, more optional):
+Guidelines (extended, even more optional):

 1. Each session starts and ends in the same location; how this is accomplished and communicated should be setting-, theme-, and character-appropriate.
-2. Time should be shared for each character who is either relaxing or actively and passively pursuing their own desires; a character cannot be in two places at the same point in time unless the setting allows for this.
+2. Time should be shared across all characters who are either relaxing or actively and passively pursuing their own desires; a character cannot be in two places at the same point in time unless the setting allows for this and tracking multiple points in time can be difficult: “Did I get that cool thing before or after This day in the game?”
-3. Limit how often certain players can group with another player to avoid formation of multiple small parties or cliques; conversely, this could be a way for certain players to avoid other players before resolving an underlying issue, which we hope they do.
+3. Limit how often certain players form groups with the same player(s) to mitigate forming multiple cliques or small parties; conversely, this could be a way for certain players to avoid other players before resolving an underlying issue, which we hope they do.
-4. If using a narrator, it may be worthwhile to have multiple narrators available to players to accommodate multiple sessions running simultaneously or on different real-time days close together; or, consider which sessions can be run by one or more players without a narrator (technically all of them).
+4. If using a narrator, it may be worthwhile to have multiple narrators available to accommodate multiple sessions running simultaneously or on different real-time days close together; or, consider which sessions can be run by one or more players without a narrator (technically all of them).

 ### Fate points